 Border, road, and insurance requirements can change without notice.
 Always confirm details with official Mexico and U.S. government sources before traveling.

 Your U.S. or Canadian auto policy won’t be recognized as valid proof of financial responsibility in Mexico.
+This law trips up many travelers, which is why this article explains whether Mexico car insurance is required by law or optional.
 To drive legally, you’ll need Mexico auto insurance issued by a licensed Mexico insurer.

 Why It’s Important in Winter: